Oral Rehydration Solution (ORS) for Babies

 There are some alternatives to ORS that have been used as home remedies by some mothers over the years.
-The following remedies are similar to ORS and are effective as infant rehydration solution:
+The following remedies are similar to ORS and are effective as infant rehydration solutions:

 - Breast milk

-- Gruels; a diluted mixture of cereals and water
+- Gruel; a diluted mixture of cereals and water

 - Rice water or Congee